Castleman Disease

 How is Castleman disease diagnosed?

-What is the treatment for unicentric Castleman disease?
+What are the treatment options for unicentric Castleman disease?

 Is Castleman disease contagious?